widmogrod/mkunion/x/schema/README.md

 ### V0.6.x
 - [x] Support serialization of `schema.Marchaler` to `schema.Unmarshaller`, that can dramatically improve performance in some cases.
+      Limitation of current implementation is that it works only on *Map, and don't allow custom ser-deser on other types.
+      It's not hard decision.
+It's just that I don't have use case for other types yet.

 ### V0.7.x
 - [ ] `schema.ToGo` can deduce nested types, for fields in struct that have type information